Els, Barron tied for Regions Tradition lead at 13-under heading into final round

 BIRMINGHAM, Ala.
 (AP) — Doug Barron shot a 6-under 66 for a share of the Regions Tradition lead with Ernie Els on Saturday, heading into the final round of the PGA Tour Champions’ first major of the season.

-Two-time defending champion Steve Stricker (73) and Charlie Wi (70) were two shots back.
+Stricker (73) and Wi (70) were two shots back.
 Stricker remained near the leaders in his bid to match Jack Nicklaus’ record four Tradition wins despite failing to make a single birdie.
 It’s his first time failing to card a round under par at the Tradition.

 Els eagled the par-5 second hole before getting his first bogey of the tournament on No. 5.
 He saved par after his second shot on 15 went into the creek, hitting from the rough to within a few feet of the hole some 40 yards away.
 Els parred 17 after his birdie attempt from the bunker hit the flag stick.